-Each of such officers shall have the duties usually incident to their office and such other duties as the town committee may from time to time prescribe.
-In the event that a vote is taken that shall result in a tie, such tie vote shall be dissolved by the vote of the chair of the town committee, but this provision shall not affect their right to cast any vote, as a member of the town committee, to which they are otherwise entitled.
+Each of such officers shall have the duties usually incident to his or her office and such other duties as the town committee may from time to time prescribe.
+In the event that a vote is taken that shall result in a tie, such tie vote shall be dissolved by the vote of the chair of the town committee, but this provision shall not affect his or her right to cast any vote, as a member of the town committee, to which he or she is otherwise entitled.